-Habitat HM collaborates will all levels of government to help make our work possible.
+Habitat HMD collaborates will all levels of government to help make our work possible.

 The municipal government is the lead player in planning, coordinating and delivering affordable housing services.
 Municipalities are the biggest financial contributors to community housing, with support from the provincial and federal governments.